-- A. Obligations of the United States and its agencies and instrumentalities; - B. Direct obligations of this state or its agencies and instrumentalities; - C. Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, this state or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation or by the explicit full faith and credit of the United States. - D. Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent. - E. Certificates of Deposit in accordance with the County's depository agreement and is: - 1. guaranteed or insured by the Federal Deposit Insurance Corporation or its successor; - 2. secured by obligations that are described by Section 2256.009(a) of the Public Funds Investment Act, including mortgage backed securities directly issued by a federal agency or instrumentality that have a market value of not less than the principal amount of the certificates, but excluding those mortgage backed securities of the nature described by Section 2256.009(b) of the Public Funds Invest Act; or - 3. secured in any other manner and amount provided by law for deposits of the County. - F. A fully collateralized repurchase agreement, as defined in the Public Funds Investment Act, if it: - 1. has a defined termination date; - 2. is secured by obligations described by Section 2256.009(a)(1) of the Public Funds Investment Act; and - 3. requires the securities being purchased by the county to be pledged to the county, held in the county's name, and deposited at the time the investment is made with the county or with a third party selected and approved by the county; and
+- A. Obligations of the United States and its agencies and instrumentalities; - B. Direct obligations of this state or its agencies and instrumentalities; - C. Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, this state or the United States or their respective agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation or by the explicit full faith and credit of the United States. - D.# Obligations of the State of Texas or agencies, counties, cities, and other political subdivisions located within the State of Texas which are also rated as to investment quality not less than A+ by S&P OR not less than A1 by Moody's.

+E. Certificates of Deposit which are:

+- 1. guaranteed or insured by the Federal Deposit Insurance Corporation or its successor; - 2. secured by the bank's pledge of obligations that are described by Section 2256.009(a) of the Public Funds Investment Act, including mortgage backed securities directly issued by a federal agency or instrumentality that have a market value of not less than the principal amount of the certificates, but excluding those mortgage backed securities of the nature described by Section 2256.009(b) of the Public Funds Invest Act; or - 3. secured in any other manner and amount provided by law for deposits of the County.

+F. A fully collateralized repurchase agreement, as defined in the Public Funds Investment Act, if it:

-4. is placed through a primary government securities dealer, as defined by the Federal Reserve, or a financial institution doing business in this state.
+- 1. has a defined termination date: - 2. is secured by obligations described by Section 2256.009(a)(1) of the Public Funds Investment Act; and - 3. requires the securities being purchased by the county to be pledged to the county, held in the county's name, and deposited at the time the investment is made with the county or with a third party selected and approved by the county; and - 4. is placed through a primary government securities dealer, as defined by the Federal Reserve, or a financial institution doing business in this state.